 The ICMA Voluntary Credentialing Program is a means of defining and recognizing an individual ICMA member who is a professional local government manager qualified by a combination of education and experience, adherence to high standards of integrity, and an assessed commitment to lifelong learning and professional development.
 Managers are recognized by ICMA through a peer review credentialing process, and this self-directed program offers an opportunity for interested ICMA members to quantify the unique expertise they bring to their communities.

 The Legacy Leaders program honors credentialed managers who coach the next generation and support their professional development and membership in ICMA.
-Become a Legacy Leader by sponsoring a member of MCM, Leadership ICMA, ELDP, or by bringing a new member to ICMA.
+Become a Legacy Leader by sponsoring a member of MCMI, Leadership ICMA, ELDP, or by bringing a new member to ICMA.

-Additional Development Programs for Credentialed Managers:
+Additional Development Programs for Credentialed Managers and other senior managers:

 Gettysburg Hotel & Battlefield, Gettysburg, Pennsylvania